Kate Halliday Mickle Diary, 1893

 June 25th Sund.

-Arrived in Bermuda on Sunday morning about 7 and anchored in (Grassy?)
-Bay.
-Week-to-the-Wharf in the tender and took a carriage to the Windsor Hotel.
+Arrived in Bermuda on Sunday morning about 7 and anchored in Grassy Bay.
+Went to the Wharf in the tender and took a carriage to the Windsor Hotel.
 In the office we found nobody and waited for awhile when a darkey boy arrived and asked if we would like to see the Missus.
 Upon her appearance on the scene we were shown our bedroom which proved to be both large and comfortable.
 Went to the Presbyterian Church in the evening.
 Dr. Burrows - preacher.
-Church (?) pipe organ but which good deal singing wretched.
+Church small, pipe organ hot brick good deed singing wretched.

 June 26th Mond.

-Had a visit from Mr. Armes who came to Hamilton on the Ferry.
+Had a visit from Mr. Armer who came to Hamilton on the Ferry.
 It seemed nice to see somebody that we knew.
 Mr. Mickle

 June 27th Tues.